terraform-aws-modules/terraform-aws-lambda/README.md

 ## Additional IAM policies for Lambda Functions

-There are 5 supported ways to attach IAM policies to IAM role used by Lambda Function:
+There are 6 supported ways to attach IAM policies to IAM role used by Lambda Function:

 1. `policy_json` - JSON string or heredoc, when `attach_policy_json = true`.
 1. `policy_jsons` - List of JSON strings or heredoc, when `attach_policy_jsons = true` and `number_of_policy_jsons > 0`.
 1. `policy` - ARN of existing IAM policy, when `attach_policy = true`.
 1. `policies` - List of ARNs of existing IAM policies, when `attach_policies = true` and `number_of_policies > 0`.
 1. `policy_statements` - Map of maps to define IAM statements which will be generated as IAM policy.
 Requires `attach_policy_statements = true`.
+See `examples/complete` for more information.
+1. `assume_role_policy_statements` - Map of maps to define IAM statements which will be generated as IAM policy for assuming Lambda Function role (trust relationship).
 See `examples/complete` for more information.

 ## Lambda Permissions for allowed triggers